beckmc/RecipeBook/README.md

 # RecipeBook
 An Objective-C implementation of a project I wrote for my Data Structures and Algorithms class.
+The orignal project can be found at https://github.com/beckmc/RecipeBook-CS150.

 ## The Project:
 The task was to design and implement an electronic cookbook, used to organize recipes and prepare meals.
 This program supports operations, such as: